EOSIO/eos/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 ## Maintenance Note

-To reduce the disk space consummed by this plugin, you can configure this option:
+To reduce the disk space consummed by the `trace_api_plugin`, you can configure the following option:

 ```console
   --trace-minimum-irreversible-history-blocks N (=-1)
 ```

-Once the value is no longer `-1`, only `N` number of block before the current LIB block will be kept on the disk
+Once the value is no longer `-1`, only `N` number of blocks before the current LIB block will be kept on disk.

-If resource usage cannot be effectively managed via the trace-minimum-irreversible-history-blocks configuration, then there is a need for ongoing maintenance.
+If resource usage cannot be effectively managed via the `trace-minimum-irreversible-history-blocks` configuration option, then there is a need for ongoing maintenance.
 In that case, the user may prefer to manage resources with an external system or process.

-## How-To Guides